web-platform-tests/interop-2022-viewport/README.md

 Work on the [viewport investigation project](https://github.com/web-platform-tests/interop-2022/issues/41) for Interop 2022.

 > To sort out any confusion about what “viewport” means, and what browsers _(especially on mobile devices)_ should be doing with various viewport measurements & sizing.
 To make recommendations for what should change to improve interoperability.
+>
+> - Open any issues at CSSWG, WHATWG, wherever if we find underspecified standards on what these measurements should be in relationship to the viewport — so that the appropriate standards group can take it from there & define any missing details.
+> - Open any issues/bugs with the appropriate browsers, noting places where they are not aligned with the standard.
+Or if the standard is unclear, where they are not aligned with each other.

 ## Definitions and Findings